wasmerio/ate/atenet/README.md

 needed.

-In the chain-of-trust is a list of routes to other vSwitches that is updated using the 'tok' command line utility - this utility will also associate an access key with the route for security reasons.
-The list of 'active' access keys is also maintained in the chain of trust for others to use and modified using the 'tok' util.
+In the chain-of-trust is a list of routes to other vSwitches that is updated using the 'deploy' command line utility - this utility will also associate an access key with the route for security reasons.
+The list of 'active' access keys is also maintained in the chain of trust for others to use and modified using the 'deploy' util.

 Each vSwitch will create a 'ethereal interface' that is only visible to local clients connected to the vSwitch (thus preventing loops).
 This ethereal interface represents